Your name here

 • Children need to be toughened up to face the hardships of life.

-• Girls need to be genitally mutilated to assure virginity and later marriage.
+• Girls need to be genitally mutilated to assure virginity an

 Effects of child abuse